kikeelectronico/Homeware-LAN/docs/docs/commands.md

 Homeware process commands in different ways.
 Some times Homeware only updates the param in the database.
 Other times Homeware only sends something via MQTT to the device.

-The class Commands contains the methods needed to process this commands.
-Each command that can be received must have method in the class.
+The class _Commands_ contains the methods needed to process this commands.
+Each command that can be received must have a processor method in the class.
 The method should process the data in the proper way for the command.

 The method name is the termination of the command.
 In example, the command `action.devices.commands.OnOff` is processed in the method `OnOff`.